The city’s current planning staff review and coordinate development applications.

 Requests for planned zoning districts (distinguished by a “P” in the title, for example CP-2, Planned General Business District) must be accompanied by:

 Requests for conventional zoning districts require only a legal description of the property requested for rezoning.
 Conventional rezonings typically are limited to single-family developments.

-All rezoning applications require notice to surrounding property owners and a public hearing before the Planning Commission and the City Council.
+All rezoning applications require notice to surrounding property owners and a public hearing before the Planning Commission.
 Recommendations from the Planning Commission will be forwarded to the City Council for final action.